waleedhad/AudioMuse-AI-cuda_12.2/README.md

   > * [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI): the core application, it run Flask and Worker containers to actually run all the feature;
   > * [AudioMuse-AI Helm Chart](https://github.com/NeptuneHub/AudioMuse-AI-helm): helm chart for easy installation on Kubernetes;
   > * [AudioMuse-AI Plugin for Jellyfin](https://github.com/NeptuneHub/audiomuse-ai-plugin): Jellyfin Plugin.

+And now just some **NEWS:**
+> Version 0.6.2-beta introduce the **TOP Playlist Number** parameter for clustering tasks, let's keep only the most diverse playlists!
+> From version 0.6.1-beta also [Navidrome](https://www.navidrome.org/) is supported.

 ## **Table of Contents**